systemsbiomed/RepertoiR/cran-comments.md

 * This is a new release.

-## Resubmission
+## Resubmission 1
 This is a resubmission.
 In this version I have:

-* Adding auto-linking in the description field of your DESCRIPTION file.
+* Added auto-linking in the description field of your DESCRIPTION file.

-* Adding \value to .Rd files regarding exported methods.
+* Added \value to .Rd files regarding exported methods.

 * Example time adjustment.

+## Resubmission 2
+This is a resubmission.
+In this version I have:

+* fixed the reference in the description file with auto-linking due to nonavailability at the moment.